Gilfach Ddu

-Gilfach Ddu (also known as the Dinorwic Slate Quarry Workshops) are a series of well preserved Grade I listed industrial buildings built to serve the Dinorwic slate quarry near the Llanberis in Caernarfonshire, North Wales.
-The workshops are a complex of repair and maintenance buildings, that were built in 1870 to build and maintain the machinery used in the quarry.
-The complex includes saw sheds, patternmaking shops, a foundry with copula, blacksmiths shops, fitting shops, stores, engine sheds, a canteen, the chief engineers house, a hand operated crane and two waterwheels which provided the site with its power.
-Since 1972 the buildings have housed the National Slate Museum.
+Gilfach Ddu (also known as the Dinorwic Slate Quarry Workshops) are a series of well-preserved Grade I listed industrial buildings built to serve the Dinorwic slate quarry near Llanberis in Caernarfonshire, North Wales.
+The workshops compreise a complex of repair and maintenance buildings, that were built in 1870 to build and maintain the machinery used in the quarry.
+The complex includes saw sheds, patternmaking shops, a foundry with cupola, blacksmiths shops, fitting shops, stores, engine sheds, a canteen, the chief engineer's house, a hand operated crane and two waterwheels which provided the site with its power.
+Since 1972, the buildings have housed the National Slate Museum.

 History

 Quarrying started at Dinorwic around 1700, under the ownership of the Assheton-Smith family.
 In 1787 however, the area was leased to a group of English industrialists, who established the current Dinorwic quarry, building the first incline of the quarry in 1790.